 - 1 1/2 tablespoons kosher salt, plus more to taste

-- 5 (about 1 1/2 pounds) russet or Yukon gold potatoes, washed, peeled, and diced into roughly 1/4-inch cubes
+- 5 small (about 2 pounds) russet or Yukon Gold potatoes, washed, peeled, and diced into roughly 1/4-inch cubes

-- 10 ounces Mexican chorizo, store-bought or homemade, casings removed
+- 10 ounces store-bought or homemade Mexican (raw) chorizo, casings removed

-- 2. Bring about 8 cups water to a boil in a deep pot with 1 1/2 tablespoons salt.
+- 2. Pour about 8 cups water into a large pot, add 1 1/2 tablespoons salt, and bring to a boil.
 Add the potatoes and cook over medium-high heat until almost but not quite tender, 8 to 15 minutes.
-Be careful not to overcook the potatoes or they’ll turn to mush.
+(Be careful not to overcook the potatoes or they’ll turn to mush.)
 Drain the potatoes in a colander but do not rinse them.

-- 3. While the potatoes are cooking, crumble the chorizo into a cast-iron skillet or a casserole dish.
-Cover with foil and place in the preheated oven until no trace of pink remains, 15 to 20 minutes.
+- 3. While the potatoes are cooking, crumble the chorizo into a cast-iron skillet.
+If cooking the chorizo in the oven, cover with foil and place in the preheated oven until no trace of pink remains, 15 to 20 minutes.
 Check after 10 minutes to make sure the chorizo isn’t burning.
-The chorizo will release some oil, but don’t discard it.
-(You can instead cook the chorizo in a skillet on the stovetop, especially if you prefer a crisped exterior.
-But I prefer the oven method because it makes less of a mess.)
+You’ll notice that the chorizo will release quite a lot of oil, but you want to keep this to help flavor the potatoes.
+If cooking the chorizo on the stovetop, simply place over medium or medium-high heat and cook, uncovered, until no trace of pink remains and the exterior is slightly crisp.
+You’ll notice that the chorizo will release quite a lot of oil, but you want to keep this to help flavor the potatoes.

 - 4. Add the drained potatoes to the cooked chorizo along with salt to taste and gently stir to combine.
 Mind you, don’t stir too much or the potatoes will turn to mush.
-Top with the shredded cheese, return the skillet to the oven, and bake, uncovered, just until the cheese melts, maybe 7 minutes or so.
+Top with the shredded cheese, return the skillet to the oven, and bake, uncovered, just until the cheese melts, 5 to 7 minutes.
 Serve immediately.

 Hungry for more?
 Chow down on these:

-Potatoes with Mexican Chorizo Recipe © 2012 Yvette Marquez-Sharpnack, Veronica Gonzales-Smith, and Evangelina Soza.
+Potatoes with Mexican Chorizo Recipe © 2012 Yvette Marquez-Sharpnack, Veronica Gonzalez-Smith, and Evangelina Soza.
 Photo © 2012 Jeanine Thurston.
 All rights reserved.